abblock/gaussmark/README.md

 - `model.watermark_variance` a float for the variance of the gaussian to be added, e.g. `1e-05`.
 If unwatermarked text is desired, set this to 0.0.
 - `model.rank_to_drop` optionally use the RankReduced version of Gaussmark, from the paper.
 If set to `0` then this is ignored and the vanilla Gaussmark is used.
 - `data.name` is a Huggingface path to a dataset, e.g., `allenai/c4`.
 If changed, then `data.subdata_name` and `data.split` may have to be set as well.
+- `model.path` is a path to the directory where watermarked model is saved.
+Can be set to `None`, in which case a default is used.

 These are Gaussmark specific parameters, which uses [vLLM](https://github.com/vllm-project/vllm) as a backbone for generation.
 See the `sampling` parameters in `hydra_configs/hf_master.yaml` to change the sampling strategy.